zbot473/RaspberryPiWorkshop/Python/Readme.md

 # Python

 These lessons serve as a simple introduction to the Python 3 syntax that is required for the Raspberry Pi lessons.
 Depending on time constraints, one do this on seperate day, before the Raspberry Pi lessons start.
-These are not meant to be given to students, but are rather a guide
+To show these programs directly to students, use a debug tool that supports line by line execution.

 ## Subjects Covered